-Overarching A growing, transformed, diversified and inclusive green economy in a sustainable environment Goal for this Pillar Outcomes Identify opportunities and constraints.
-Through defining spatially sensitive areas and identifying area that present opportunities for interventions.
+PILLAR 3: SPATIAL RESTRUCTURING AND ENVIRONMENTAL SUSTAINABILITY FOCUS AREA Overarching Goal for this Pillar A growing, transformed, diversified and inclusive green economy in a sustainable environment Outcomes Identify opportunities and constraints.
+Through defining spatially sensitive areas and identifying areas that present opportunities for interventions.
 Identify preferred alternatives by recommending the land uses and sectors to be promoted.
-Integrat sustainability into the planning process.
+Integrate sustainability into the planning process.
 Guide the formulation of plans and programmes.
 Use the vision and objectives to guide the identification of appropriate development interventions.
 Targets Ensure that at least 10% of critically endangered and vulnerable vegetation is formally conserved through a system of national or provincial protected areas by 2050.
-Promote responsible (green) energy management and economic spinoffs Number alternative energy interventions (solar/wind farms) implemented in the District by 2030 Proportion of women, youth and people with disabilities accessing government procurement spend By-laws reviewed Compliance with Provincial Annual Ambient Air Quality Standards Number of government-owned ambient air quality monitoring stations meeting minimum data requirements and reporting to the SAAQIS Percentage of areas of state managed protected areas assessed with a METT score above 67% Number of hectares added to the Provincial Conservation Estate

-Game farm transformation index Amount of installed renewable energy capacity in the Province % increase in volume of waste recycled % reduction in number of environmental crimes committed % of empowered communities knowledgeable about environmental issues % reduction in number of environmental crimes committed % increase in volume of waste recycled Senqu Implementation of bylaws Alignment Increasing waste reduction techniques Increasing waste recycling iniatives in new solid waste sites
+Promote responsible (green) energy management and economic spinoffs Number alternative energy interventions (solar/wind farms) implemented in the District by 2030 Proportion of women, youth and people with disabilities accessing government procurement spend By-laws reviewed Compliance with Provincial Annual Ambient Air Quality Standards Number of government-owned ambient air quality monitoring stations meeting minimum data requirements and reporting to the SAAQIS Percentage of areas of state managed protected areas assessed with a METT score above 67% Number of hectares added to the Provincial Conservation Estate Game farm transformation index Amount of installed renewable energy capacity in the Province % increase in volume of waste recycled % reduction in number of environmental crimes committed % of empowered communities knowledgeable about environmental issues % reduction in number of environmental crimes committed 0 % increase in volume of waste recycled Senqu Implementation of bylaws Alignment Increasing waste reduction techniques Increasing waste recycling iniatives in new solid waste sites